-Off-highway vehicle (OHV) designations on BLM administered public lands are made through the land use planning process.
-The 3 types of OHV designations are: Open, Limited, and Closed.
+OHV designations on BLM-administered public lands are made through the land use planning process.
+The three types of OHV designations are: Open, Limited and Closed.
 Be sure to check to determine which areas are available for OHV use.

 Open - off-road use is allowed, as long as it does not result in significant, undue damage to or disturbance of soil, wildlife, wildlife habitat, improvements, cultural, or vegetative resources, or other authorized uses of the public lands.

 OHV REGISTRATION REQUIREMENTS: All OHVs on public lands must be registered.
 Colorado residents must register their OHV with the state.
-Out of state OHV Registrations are no longer valid in Colorado.
-Out of state residents must have a Non-Resident OHV Permit or Colorado OHV Registration with them while riding their OHV's on public lands in Colorado.
+Out-of-state OHV registrations are no longer valid in Colorado.
+Out of state residents must have a Non-Resident OHV Permit or Colorado OHV Registration with them while riding their OHVs on public lands in Colorado.
 OHV registrations can be purchased through the Colorado State Parks Office (Denver) 303-791-1920.
+Learn more here.